See No Evil, Hear No Evil (film): Plot

-After a mishap with the car, Dave and Wally put their rescue plan into action, with the result that Adele escapes but the two men are captured.
-In his study, Sutherland – who is also blind – reveals that the coin is a room-temperature superconductor, which is extremely valuable.
-Kirgo and Sutherland are killed during an argument over sharing the profits from the coin's theft, after which Dave and Wally escape the study and have a violent altercation with Eve and her helicopter pilot.
-When the police arrive, the remaining criminals are arrested, and Wally and Dave are released having been cleared of the charges.
-Dave promises to wait for Eve when she gets out of prison.
-Shortly thereafter, the two men go to a local park and reprise a scene from the beginning of the film by dumping ice-cream cones on each other's head, enjoying each other's company.
+Arriving at the Sutherland estate, Dave and Wally put their rescue plan into action.
+They succeed in freeing Adele, but end up captured themselves.
+In his study, Sutherland – who is also blind – reveals that the coin is merely an outer disguise for a sample of an extremely valuable material called a superconductor.
+Kirgo and Sutherland are killed during an argument over sharing the profits, after which Dave and Wally escape the study and have a fight with Eve and a helicopter pilot to prevent Eve's escape.

+When the police arrive, the remaining criminals are arrested, and Wally and Dave are released and cleared of the charges.
+Shortly thereafter, the two men reaffirm their friendship at a local park.